dustinpfister/blog_posts/_posts/js-array.md

 ### 4.2 - Still using an Array as an object

-So because Arrays are still objects they can still be used in the same way as I would an object, so if I want to I can just add a method to an array if for some reason I want to do so.
+So because Arrays are still objects they can still be used in the same way as I would a plain old object created with the Object constructor, or the curly bracket syntax.
+So if I want to I can just add any additional public properties to an array of I want to in terms of named keys for the array, such as a method that will add up all the numbers of an array just for the sake of an examples of this.

 ```js
 var arr = [17, 40, -15];